redfoxgis/tree_segmentation/README.md

 # Tree Segmentation
 This is the code repository for the UBC Tree Project.
-The purpose fo this repository:
+The purpose for this repository:

 - To document detailed steps in processing LiDAR.
 - To visualize results.